 If you have functioning hardwired smoke alarms on 120VAC power and only need to install new smoke alarm(s), skip to How to Install a Hardwired Smoke Alarm – Part 4 for a streamlined installation because the first part of this tutorial concerns fixing two problems:

-- Relocating an abandoned smoke alarm and junction box that was improperly concealed when the basement was finished.
+- Relocate an abandoned smoke alarm and junction box that was improperly concealed when the basement was finished.

-- Wiring the smoke alarm circuit to 120VAC full time power.
+- Wire the smoke alarm circuit to 120VAC full time power.

 After correcting these problems the new smoke alarm is installed in the finished basement.